gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 ```

+## Conclusion

-So we went from ~180 ms to ~11ms, a *16x* improvement that applies to every single test in the test suite.
+So we went from ~180 ms to ~11ms for the problematic function, a *16x* improvement that applies to every single test in the test suite.
 Not too bad.
+And we used Dtrace at every turn along the way.

+What I find fascinating is that Dtrace is a *general purpose* tool.
+Go was never designed with Dtrace in mind, and vice-versa.
+Our code: same thing.
+And still, it works, no recompilation needed.
+I can instrument the highest levels of the stack to the kernel with one tool.
+That's pretty cool!

+Of course Dtrace is not perfect.
+User friendliness is, I think, pretty abysmal.
+It's an arcane power tool for people who took the time to decipher incomplete manuals.
+But it's very often a life-saver.

 ## Addendum: The sorting function was wrong

 If you look at the PR you'll see that the diff is bigger than what I described.

+Initially I wanted to simply remove the sorting altogether, because `fs.WalkDir` already sorts lexically all the files, in order to always process the files in the same order.
+However this code uses a custom sorting logic so we need to still sort at the end.

-It's because I noticed that the sorting function had a flaw and did not abide by the requirements of the Go standard library.
+So, the diff is bigger because I noticed that the sorting function had a flaw and did not abide by the requirements of the Go standard library.
 Have a look, I think it is pretty clear.

 Interestingly, `sort.Sort` and `slices.SortFunc` have different requirements!
 The first one requires the sorting function to be a `transitive ordering` whereas the second one requires it to be a `strict weak ordering`.
 The more you know.